 Recently, Google has been placing a higher focus on video content.
 Videos that have high viewer numbers tend to rank higher within the search engine.
 You can post video content to your company’s YouTube channel and then embed those videos into key pieces of content.
 This will help both your video channel and the article rank higher in the search results.

 To make great videos that also do well in Google rankings, keep them around 10 minutes or less.
-Make them informative, and keep the topic focused on a specific keyword or search term.
+Make them informative, use one of the best video editors, and keep the topic focused on a specific keyword or search term.
 Optimize the title of the video to reflect the search term you’re targeting, and write a description which will help search engines rank the video better.